Ovulation Induction and Timed Intercourse

 IUI treatment involves stimulating the ovaries to produce multiple eggs (ovulation induction), monitoring the egg development within the ovaries by ultrasound scans, triggering ovulation at the appropriate time, and injecting the washed partner or donor sperm into the uterus.

 For couples who have completed medicated cycles with timed intercourse without success, or have unexplained infertility, we often suggest couples to have Intrauterine Insemination as next step.

 Pregnancy success via IUI may range from 10-15% per cycle.
 An IUI cycle is not considered a suitable treatment for patients with blocked fallopian tubes and may not be an appropriate treatment for women with severe endometriosis or a history of pelvic infections.

 At Oasis, we offer three kinds of Intrauterine insemination treatments.
-The choice of treatment is personalized, depending on clinical and financial circumstances.
+The choice of treatment of IUI Calgary is personalized, depending on clinical and financial circumstances.
 These treatments differ in their efficacy and intensity dictated by ovarian reserve and sperm function assessment.

 Ovulation Induction and IUI

 Ovulation Induction is often one of the first line therapies used to assist women who are having difficulty getting pregnant.
 Medications such as Femara (Letrozole) or Tamoxifen help women to ovulate more regularly, thereby improving the chance of getting pregnant.
 OI is a low cost and low-tech option that has minimal side effects.